Cray-HPE/docs-csm/operations/CSM_product_management/Perform_NCN_Personalization.md

 Products may supply multiple plays to run, in which case multiple configuration layers must be created.
-Consult the manual for each product to configure them on NCNs by referring to the [1.5 HPE Cray EX System Software Getting Started Guide S-8000](https://www.hpe.com/support/ex-gsg) on the HPE Customer Support Center.
+Consult the manual for each product to configure them on NCNs by referring to the [HPE Cray EX System Software Getting Started Guide S-8000](https://www.hpe.com/support/ex-S-8000) on the HPE Customer Support Center.

 ## Procedure: Perform NCN Personalization